GeneralNeuritis/ComplexMatrix/README.md

-  the fireworks for the templates is at the bottom of "engine.cpp" and that where this implementation starts.  again, i wanted this matrix implementation to have the same feel as code written for embedded systems.
+  the fireworks for the templates is at the bottom of "engine.cpp" and that where this implementation starts.  i wanted this matrix implementation to have the same feel as code written for embedded systems.

   dedicated to Terry Davis.